vmstio/vmstio/docus/content/infrastructure/purity.md

 Forks of local code modifications are indicated by the `+text` at the end of the version string.

-Once 4.2 has been released, instances which are running a non-standard version of Mastodon through any of the methods described above, will increment to the next major version,likely 4.3.
+Once 4.2 has been released, instances which are running a non-standard version of Mastodon through any of the methods described above, will increment to the next major version, likely 4.3.
 (Ex: `4.3.0-nightly.2023-11-09`)

 Version information is visible in the lower left corner of the web interface on desktop, or at the bottom of the [About](https://vmst.io/about) page on mobile.